iechor/docs/content/storage/storagedriver/device-mapper-driver.md

 | `dm.thinp_autoextend_percent`   | The percentage to increase the thin pool by when an autoextend is triggered.                                                                                                       | No        | 20      | `dm.thinp_autoextend_percent=20`   |
 | `dm.directlvm_device_force`     | Whether to format the block device even if a filesystem already exists on it.
 If set to `false` and a filesystem is present, an error is logged and the filesystem is left intact. | No        | false   | `dm.directlvm_device_force=true`   |

-Edit the `daemon.json` file and set the appropriate options, then restart Docker for the changes to take effect.
+Edit the `daemon.json` file and set the appropriate options, then restart iEchor for the changes to take effect.
 The following `daemon.json` configuration sets all of the options in the table above.